swaptacular/swpt_accounts/protocol.rst

    account has no prepared transfers that await finalization; 3) at least 48 hours have passed since account's creation; 4) accont's configuration settings have not been updated for some time;
-   [#some-time]_ 5) it is very unlikely that amount bigger that ``negligible_amount`` will be lost if the account is removed from server's database.
-If those condition are not met, accounts SHOULD NOT be removed.
-When an account has been removed from the server's database, an `AccountPurge`_ message MUST be sent.
+   [#config-delay]_ 5) it is very unlikely that amount bigger that ``negligible_amount`` will be lost if the account is removed from server's database.
+If those condition are *not met*, accounts SHOULD NOT be removed.
+Some time after an account has been removed from the server's database, an `AccountPurge`_ message MUST be sent. [#purge-delay]_

 negligible_amount : float
    The maximum amount that can be considered negligible.
 This MUST be